Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 ---
 ## 🚀 Key Highlights

-- Developed an end-to-end **Bad Debt Prediction (credit risk) system** to identify high-risk borrowers and support data-driven lending decisions
+- Developed an end-to-end **Bad Debt Prediction system** for BNPL lending to identify high-risk borrowers
-- Achieved **60% recall**, enabling early detection of potential defaulters before credit approval
+- Achieved **60% recall**, enabling early detection of defaulters before credit approval
-- Reduced estimated bad-debt exposure from **₹1M to ~₹0.4M**, improving financial risk control
+- Reduced estimated bad-debt exposure by ~60%, improving portfolio risk control
 - **Enabled risk-based lending decisions**, allowing rejection of high-risk applicants or application of stricter credit terms, while fast-tracking low-risk customers
 - Supported **risk-adjusted credit policy decisions**, balancing growth and default risk in BNPL lending
-- Applied **WoE-IV feature engineering** to enhance interpretability and risk-based segmentation
-- Addressed severe class imbalance using **SMOTE-Tomek**, improving detection of minority (high-risk) customers
+- Applied **WoE-IV feature engineering** for interpretability and handled class imbalance using **SMOTE-Tomek**, improving detection of high-risk customers
 - Selected **Random Forest** for its robustness and optimal balance between recall, precision, and generalisation
 - Evaluated model performance using **KS (34%)**, **Gini (0.48)**, and **ROC-AUC**, aligned with industry credit risk standards
 - Implemented **PSI (0.39), CSI monitoring, and OOT validation** to detect data drift and ensure model stability
-- Designed a scalable real-time inference pipeline using **AWS SageMaker, FastAPI, and Streamlit**
-- Enabled experiment tracking and model lifecycle management using **MLflow on AWS EC2**
+- Designed a scalable real-time inference pipeline using **AWS SageMaker, FastAPI, and Streamlit**, with **MLflow on AWS EC2** for experiment tracking and model lifecycle management

-> This project applies industry-standard credit risk modeling techniques to predict bad debt risk and support risk-aware lending decisions.

 -----------------